AlkantariAbdellah/DOCKER-/README.md

    > docker run --rm -p 80:80 -d Name_of_the_image  [ --rm remove the container when it's stopped , -p use the port 80 on the localhost to display the app env on the browser ,  -d  detached mode  ]

+Run a container with the interactive mode :

+   > docker run -it  Image_name  [  -i  interactive mode ,  -t  tty means the terminal ]

 List images:

    > docker images  /  docker image ls